wentaohe/asteroids/README.md

 The most important aspect of this challenge is to write clean and modular code with developer empathy in mind.
 An incomplete submission that contains solid logic, good organization, and well-tested code would be preferred to a complete submission that is logically inconsistent, disorganized, and not well-tested.

-If you have been assigned this code challege it's not expected that you are an expert with Python.
 The code review of your submission will focus on solid fundamentals and a growth mindset.

 Here is a gift from Mashey for being a potential new member of our team: